 You can share your views by joining one of our online consultations that help us gather information on issues that directly impact you.
 Consult our website’s home page for upcoming consultations

 Follow us on Twitter

 Take part in a daily conversation on communications issues that matter to Canadians: @CRTCeng

 Find and share useful info on your communication services and products: CRTC - Canadian Radio-television and Telecommunications Commission

 Watch on YouTube

 The Canadian Radio-television and Telecommunications Commission (CRTC) was created by the Parliament of Canada to regulate and supervise broadcasting and telecommunications in Canada.

 This includes the radio, television, cell phone, and Internet services that you and other Canadians rely on every day.

-With headquarters in the National Capital Region and offices across the country, the CRTC reports to Parliament through the Minister of Canadian Heritage.
+With headquarters in the National Capital Region, the CRTC reports to Parliament through the Minister of Canadian Heritage.